bterwijn/memory_graph/README.md

 # Graph your Memory #

-Does your Python code have a bug, or is it behaving differently from what you expect?
+Does your Python code have a bug, is it behaving differently from what you expect?
 The problem could be a misunderstanding of the Python data model, and the first step to the solution could be drawing your data as a graph using `memory_graph.show( your_data )`, an example:
 ```python
 import memory_graph

 data = [ (1, 2), [3, 4], {5:'five', 6:'six'} ]
 memory_graph.show( data, block=True )
 ```
-This shows the graph with the starting point of your 'data' drawn using thick lines, the program blocks until the ENTER key is pressed.
+This shows a graph with the starting point of your 'data' drawn with thick lines, the program blocks until the ENTER key is pressed.

 ![image](https://raw.githubusercontent.com/bterwijn/memory_graph/main/images/example1.png)